mwaseem75/iris-geo-map/README.md

 ## Summary
-IRIS Geo Map application is a tool to visualize geographic data by generating interative maps by using [Embedded Python](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=PAGE_epython) functionality.
+IRIS Geo Map application is a tool to visualize geographic data by generating interactive maps by using [Embedded Python](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=PAGE_epython) functionality.
 Application is using [**Folium**](https://python-visualization.github.io/folium/) Python library

 folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the leaflet.js library.
 Manipulate your data in Python, then visualize it in on a Leaflet map via folium.